Parsa-ALONE9GHOST/Going-In-Blind/README.md

 # Going In Blind
-A Balatro Music Pack by @RecycledScraps /n
+A Balatro Music Pack by @RecycledScraps and
-Coded by @darksolomon.
+Coded by @darksolomon